California fires spread, fouling air and spurring evacuations - France 24

 Thick smoke blanketed large areas of central and northern California on Friday as more people fled some of the biggest fires in the state's history which have raged largely uncontrolled through the week.

-The largest group of fires, dubbed the LNU Lightning Complex, had scorched nearly 220,000 acres (89,000 hectares) by Friday morning and forced the evacuation of tens of thousands of residents.
+The largest group of fires, dubbed the LNU Lightning Complex, had scorched nearly 220,000 acres (89,000 hectares) and forced the evacuation of tens of thousands of residents.

+By midday, the fire which erupted on Monday was just seven percent contained.

 Some of the fires in that complex -- described as the ninth largest in the state's history -- threatened wineries in the famed Napa and Sonoma regions which are still reeling from similar deadly blazes in recent years.

-Officials said five deaths have been linked to the fires, which were ignited earlier in the week by lightning strikes.
+Officials said five deaths have been linked to the fires, which were ignited in the past several days by more than 12,000 lightning strikes.

 Four bodies were recovered on Thursday, including three from a burned house in a rural area of Napa County.

-Firefighters have struggled to contain the flames fed by a scorching heat wave and low humidity.

-In all, fire crews are battling more than 300 fires throughout the state including more than two dozen considered major.
+Fire officials said the lightning strikes had ignited 560 fires in the past week, 20 of which are considered major.

-Tens of thousands have evacuated, with many struggling to find shelter and hesitating to go to centers set up by authorities because of coronavirus risks.
+Some 119,000 people have been evacuated, with many struggling to find shelter and hesitating to go to centers set up by authorities because of coronavirus risks.

-Some in San Mateo and Santa Cruz Counties opted to sleep in trailers in parking lots or on beaches along the Pacific Ocean.
+Some in San Mateo and Santa Cruz Counties, south of San Francisco, opted to sleep in trailers in parking lots or on beaches along the Pacific Ocean as they fled a combination of fires dubbed the CZU Lightning Complex.

-Tourists in the area were urged to leave hotels or vacation rentals to free up space for people fleeing the blazes.
+Tourists in Santa Cruz County were urged to leave hotels or vacation rentals to free up space for people fleeing the blazes.

 - 'Climate change is real' -